gSchool/ada-2-ruby-on-rails/intro-to-rails-3/controller-filters-contd.md

 ##### !explanation

 We want the before filter to run at the beginning of every action in the application (in every controller), **except** for the `current_user` action located specifically in the UsersController.
 In other words, we do this because we want to filter to apply universally to the application and we want the exception to apply in a very specific instance.
+This works because **every** controller in our application inherits from `ApplicationController`.

 ##### !end-explanation